jonesnc/jonesnc.github.io/_posts/2018-12-13-How-to-deploy-gqlify-to-firebase-functions.md

 );
 ```

-Be sure to replace `{{ jsonFileName }}` with the name of the serviceAccount JSON file you downloaded.
+Be sure to replace `jsonFileName.json` with the name of the serviceAccount JSON file you downloaded.
 For example, if the serviceAccount JSON is named `gqlify-firebase-adminsdk-a22pq-f37440b45b.json`, then your code should look like

 ```ts
 readFileSync(__dirname + "/gqlify-firebase-adminsdk-a22pq-f37440b45b.json", {